Transfer Credit Policies

 - CUNY BA gives credit for Advanced Placement (AP) exams passed with grades of 4 or higher.

-- CUNY BA gives credit for International Baccalaureate (IB) exams passed with grades of 4 or higher.
+- CUNY BA gives credit for International Baccalaureate (IB) exams passed with grades of 6 or higher.
+(NOTE: the current application instructions indicate acceptance of IB exams with grades of 4 or higher; that is an error.
+Information here supersedes that.)

 - CUNY BA can award up to 30 U.S. military credits; please see the text below for details.